Iceland Car Rental

 Reviews are important.
 I think we can all agree on that.

-I’ve started checking reviews for absolutely anything before I make a purchase, and if I’m taking the time to do meticulous research before buying that new scratch-proof frying pan, you can bet your tuckus that I’m researching everything from heaven to hades before booking a rental car to carry me and my loved ones around a dreamy destination like Iceland.
+I’ve started checking reviews for absolutely anything before I make a purchase, and if I’m taking the time to do meticulous research before buying that new scratch-proof frying pan, you can bet your tuckus that I’m researching everything from heaven to hades before choosing a car rental company to rent me a car and carry me and my loved ones around a dreamy destination like Iceland.

 Or any destination for that matter.